1. Home >

 1968 Establishes Hosei Brake Industry Co., Ltd., as a joint venture company with Toyota Motor Co., Ltd., Aisin Seiki Co., Ltd., and Toyoda Iron Works Co., Ltd.

-1969 Signs contract with Bendix Corporation to cover anti-skid brakes.
+1969 Signs agreement with Bendix Corporation to cover anti-skid brakes